About Policy Support

 Who developed it?

-The Portal was developed by IPBES with the support of a wide range of experts, and resource people across the globe.
-This web portal has been developed together with Oppla which is supported by the European Union’s Seventh Programme for research, technological development, and demonstration.
+The Gateway has been developed by IPBES with the support of a wide range of experts and resource people across the globe.

 Who was it developed for?

-The Portal’s main users are expected to be the member and observer countries of the IPBES, and their national, regional and local authorities.
+The Gateway’s main users are expected to be the member and observer countries of the IPBES, and their national, regional and local authorities.

 Other main target groups include: